The secret to editing the work is simple: you need to become its reader instead of its writer.

 - Check the alignment of the text.
 Keep it left aligned for headings and justified for the main text.

-- Make sure that the same font is used throughout the article.
+- Follow the style guide and ensure that the same font is used throughout the article.

 - In a listicle, make sure the bullets and/or the numbering format is consistent.